barrybecker4/world-conflict/README.md

  F
 #### Test

-In order to run the unit tests, append `?test=true` to the URL.
+To run the server unit tests, append `?test=true` to the URL.
+To run the server unit tests, append `?clientTest=true` to the URL.

 #### Thanks